Canon 1D vs Leica TL2

-The Canon EOS-1D and the Leica TL2 are two digital cameras that were announced, respectively, in September 2001 and July 2017.
+The Canon EOS-1D and the Leica TL2 are two digital cameras that were revealed to the public, respectively, in September 2001 and July 2017.
 The 1D is a DSLR, while the TL2 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-H (1D) and an APS-C sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Leica provides 24.1 MP.
+The cameras are based on an APS-H (1D) and an APS-C (TL2) sensor.
+The Canon has a resolution of 4.1 megapixels, whereas the Leica provides 24.1 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Leica TL2.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica TL2 is considerably smaller (62 percent) than the Canon 1D.
 Moreover, the TL2 is substantially lighter (75 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the TL2 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.